 Please be aware that when buying a used manufactured home from another party, the new owner cannot receive a current decal for the manufactured home until all outstanding taxes, if any, have been paid.
 Tax liability for manufactured homes are always transferred to the current owner.
 If you purchase a used manufactured home you should determine whether or not the manufactured home has outstanding taxes due.

 Manufactured Home Values

 The Tax Assessor’s Office is charged with the responsibility of determining the fair market value of your manufactured home for tax purposes each year.
 This value should reflect the value of your manufactured home as of Jan 1st of the tax year and includes the value of any decks, porches, or other additions or other improvements to the home.
 If you have a question about your value or feel that it is excessive, contact our office so that we may reconsider the value.
 The deadline to appeal non-homestead manufactured home values is April 1st.
 Instructions for appealing values for homestead manufactured homes are printed on your Property Tax Assessment Notice, which is mailed in the summer.
 The ad valorem tax notice for a non-homestead manufactured home also serves as the assessment notice for the same year as the tax bill.

 Before moving a manufactured home in the unincorporated areas of the county be sure that all zoning requirements have been met and that a Manufactured Home Permit has been obtained.
-The Building & Zoning Department is located behind the North Main Annex on N Walnut St and can be reached at (912) 489-1356.
+The Building & Zoning Department is located in the North Main Annex at 115 North Main Street and can be reached at (912) 489-1356.